 - For hangers, I used D~hangers and Super Glue like I did for the farmhouse animal tiles.

-Step 1 ~ Wipe down you tiles to make sure there is no dust.
+Step 1 ~ Wipe down your tiles to make sure there is no dust, oils or fingerprints.

 Step 2 ~ Choose your stencils and cut them to fit your tiles, if necessary.